 Doxy.me Videoconference provider to patient.
 Zoom Videoconference provider to patient, with multiple attendees.
 Zoom for Healthcare is also an option, which disables any ability to record/store information in the cloud.
 Memora Health Secure text messaging.
-Mail Chimp Bulk email solution.
-Free if you have < 2000 people.
-Can create a 'landing page' to use as the consent form, with the email signup.
-Can export the email list to Excel.
-EMR Vendors R Vendors Please contact your vendor for the most up to date information.
+EMR Vendors Please contact your vendor for the most up to date information.